Moggle-Khraum/NovelDR-site/README.md

 ## 📖 About

 NovelDR is a free, open-source Android application that lets you download webnovels from multiple sources and read them offline.
-Built for readers who want uninterrupted access to their favorite stories without ads, accounts, or internet dependency.
+Built for readers who want uninterrupted access to their favorite stories without ads, or account creation, only use internet when downloading.

 ## ✨ Features